‘Voice’ K-Drama Age Adjustment Shows OCN Should Be Praised For Not Bending Backwards For Censorship [Opinion]

 OCN Chose The Integrity Of Voice Over Pleasing Everyone

 Usually, any network television station (doesn’t have to be Korean) will try to produce a television show that pleases as many people possible.
 The higher the ratings, the higher the profit right?
-Needless to say but Voice is unique among other K-dramas as it really pushes boundaries of comfort.
-Like I said earlier, I’ve been watching K-dramas since 2010 and K-dramas, even suspenseful melodramas, in the past have never been this intense.
+Needless to say, but Voice is unique among other K-dramas as it really pushes boundaries of comfort.
+Like I said earlier, I’ve been watching K-dramas since 2010, and K-dramas, even suspenseful melodramas, in the past have never been this intense.

 That intensity and suspense actually helps OCN deliver the story that Voice is trying to tell.
 The depictions of violence and shock aversion assist in the aggressive portrayal of good versus evil.
 If OCN were to bend over backwards for the censors and actually minimize the two, the antagonist wouldn’t be as feared or disliked as if he was not.
 That goes against the K-drama’s integrity.
 Also to OCN, it is the primary reason why they changed the age rating to 19-years-old.